andreasplesch/aframe-keyframes-component/README.md

 interpolation: By default interpolation between frames is linear, eg. a straight line in the case of coordinate interpolation.
 However, it can be convenient to and TWEEN does allow other types of interpolation ([TWEEN](https://github.com/tweenjs/tween.js/blob/master/docs/user_guide.md#tweening-to-arrays-of-values)).
 For example, a CatmullRom interpolation will provide smoothed corners in the case of coordinate interpolation.
 Another potential use is slerp for rotations which is a TODO.

-Multiple properties can be animated by giving the entity multiple keyframes component.
+Multiple properties can be animated by giving the entity multiple keyframes components.
 AFRAME supports this case but requires a `__suffix` to be added to each keyframes component instance attribute name, for example `keyframes__color`.

 ### Installation